Earn trust and have less changes

 You’re very close to your idea.
 Too close.

 You already know it’s great.
 Maybe you have already had others in your office tell you it’s great.
-You know it would have tremendous impact on their lives.
+You know it would have a tremendous impact on their lives.

 Your natural inclination is to talk about all the great features of your design.
 “If I point out all the things or areas they are going to get, the number of square feet then surely that will sell my idea.”